Apply for exchange studies

 at the time of application, the applicant must be an active student at Malmö University

-during the previous semester, the applicant must have completed at least 75 per cent of the studies for which the applicant has been registered, unless there are no specific reasons why this has not been achieved
+- At the time of application, the applicant must have completed at least 75 per cent of the studies for which the applicant has been registered during the previous semester, unless there are specific reasons why this has not been achieved.

 the courses that you intend to study should be able to count towards your degree at Malmö University

-the studies at the partner university must be conducted full-time and cover at least three months (12 weeks)
+the studies at the partner university must be conducted full-time, corresponding to 30 higher education credits, and cover at least three months (12 weeks)

 the applicant must have good language skills in English or in the language in which the teaching is conducted (if other than English).
 See below for more detailed information on languages in exchange studies